scicore-unibas-ch/ansible-role-slurm/README.md

 * Both "ResumeProgram" and "SuspendProgram" require an [OpenStack config file](https://docs.openstack.org/python-openstackclient/pike/configuration/index.html#configuration-files) with valid credentials.
 This file is by default populated to "/etc/openstack/clouds.yaml".
 It's recommeded to use an [OpenStack application credential](https://docs.openstack.org/keystone/queens/user/application_credentials.html).
 Check the template [templates/clouds.yaml.j2](templates/clouds.yaml.j2) to find the required ansible variables to populate this config file.

-* Both "ResumeProgram" and "SuspendProgram" will write logs to "/var/log/messages" .
+* Both "ResumeProgram" and "SuspendProgram" will write logs to "/var/log/messages" in the slurm master host.
 You can check this log for debugging purposes when booting cloud nodes.

 ## Recommended approach to deploy slurm with OpenStack cloud scheduling